bannisterlake/provincial_election_static/README.md

 - update the config to include:
   - Election Title,
   - Total Seats,
-  - # Seats for Majority Win,
+  - seats for Majority Win,
   - Timer for interval between new data fetches
   - initBounds,maxBounds (ignore for now)
   - Filtered Results List if applicable.
 Requires "label", "URL" (to be used with BLADErunner), and "filename" fields.
 Add these files to a directory labeled "filtered" in the election directory